alexandra1599/Machine-Learning-Fundamentals/Introduction/Intro.md

 ## Problem Characterization

 **1) Problem Class :**
 What is the nature of the training data ?
 What quieries wil be made at testing ?
+This varies depending on what kind of data is provided and what kind of conclusions are to be drawn from it.

 **2) Assumptions :**
 What do we knnow about the source of the data, form of solutions?